-There are currently three major operating systems that are available now for tablet PCs.
+There are three major operating systems that are available now for tablet PCs.
 Each of them has their own strength and weaknesses.
 Below, I will touch on each of them and why you may want to choose or avoid them.

 Apple iOS - Many people will say that the iPad is a glorified iPod Touch or iPhone.
 In some ways they are right.
 The operating system is not very different between the iPad and the company's phone and media players and that is by design.
 This has the advantage of making it one of the easiest of the tablets to pick up and use.
 Apple has done a superb job of creating a minimalist interface that is quick and easy to use.
-Since it has been on the market the longest, it also has the greatest number of applications available for it on the market.
+Since it has been on the market the longest, it also has the greatest number of applications available for it through their Apps Store.
 The downside is that you are locked into Apple's limited functionality.
 This includes limited multitasking and the ability to only load Apple approved applications unless you jailbreak your device which has other complications.

 Google Android - Google's operating system is probably the most complex of the options currently available.
 This has to do with the fragmentation of the operating system between the 2.x versions designed for smartphones and early tablets along with the 3.x version that is specific to tablet devices.
-The company's new unified 4.x version does correct many of these issues but some devices are still shipping with older versions.
+The company's unified 4.x version does correct many of these issues but some devices are still shipping with older versions.
 The greatest advantage that Android has is its openness.
 The downside is that the openness leads to security issues and interfaces that are not as standardized as some of the other operating systems.
 Android is also the basis for many other tablet companies devices such as the Amazon Kindle Fire HDX and the Barnes and Noble Nook but they are heavily modified such that they aren't as open as the standard Android versions.
 Many tablet manufacturer's also put skins which are a modified version of the user interface on their devices which means that even two tablets running the same version of Android may look and feel very different.

 Microsoft Windows 8/RT - Microsoft Windows 8 is the company's new all encompassing computing operating system for tablets, laptops and desktop.
-The release is a bit more complicated though as there will be two versions, one for traditional x86 that uses the standard OS and a special Windows RT for the more common ARM based tablet hardware.
+The release is a bit more complicated though as there are two versions, one for traditional x86 that uses the standard OS and a special Windows RT for the more common ARM based tablet hardware.
 The ARM version of the OS will have more restrictions on it which may limit the functionality for many buyers.
 The advantage here is that the user experience is essentially the same between one's desktop and tablet.
 The downside is that it is very different from previous versions of Windows which makes it a bit more difficult for some to use.
 With the release of Windows 8.1, Microsoft hopes to correct some of the more confusing user interface issues.

 Application stores are the primary means that consumers will be acquiring and even installing software onto their tablet PCs.
 This is something that should be considered before buying a tablet as the experience and software available to each has very specific implications to the tablet PC.
 In most cases, the application store for the device will be operated by the company that developed the operating system for the tablet.
 There are a couple of exceptions to this.

 Those using an Android based device will have the choice of multiple application stores to use.
 There is the standard Google Play that is operated by Google.
-In addition to this, there are various application stores run by third parties including Amazon's Appstore for Android which also doubles as the store for the Amazon Kindle, various stores run by the hardware manufacturers of the devices and even third party stores.
+In addition to this, there are various application stores run by third parties including Amazon's Appstore for Android which also doubles as the only store option for the Amazon Kindle tablets, various stores run by the hardware manufacturers of the devices and even third party stores.
 This is great for opening up competition in terms of pricing for applications but it can make it more difficult to find applications and raises security concerns if you are not sure who is actually managing the store you buy an app from.

 Even Microsoft has gotten into the application store business with its Microsoft Store.
 Note that with the new Windows 8 operating system, only applications that fully support the new Modern UI can be used on both traditional PCs and the Windows RT based tablets.